-Hockey: India thrash Germany 6-1 in first match
+Hockey: India Thrash Germany 6-1 In First Match

 "We had worked a lot on individual skills and had planned tactical play against Germany in the camp.
 We just had to execute it today and it was really exciting to be back with a win," he added.

-After a day's break, India and Germany will play the second match on Tuesday.
+After a day's break, India and Germany will play the second match on Tuesday.—IANS